autoharness/CarToolForge/README.md

 ### Prerequisites

-As of [android-16.0.0_r2](https://source.android.com/docs/setup/reference/build-numbers#source-code-tags-and-builds), **App Functions** is an experimental feature and may be disabled by default in your system.
+**App Functions** is enabled by default starting with [android-16.0.0_r4](https://source.android.com/docs/setup/reference/build-numbers#source-code-tags-and-builds).
+However, on earlier versions of Android 16, this is considered an experimental feature and may be disabled by default in your system.

-You can check whether the essential feature flags are enabled on your device or emulator using the following command：
+You can check whether the essential feature flags are enabled on your device or emulator using the following command:

 ```
 adb shell aflags list | grep "enable_app_functions_schema_parser"